greggalbreath/dose-request-app/README.md

 # D3V1

 This is an early version of the Clinical Application.
 This code will be reorganized at some later time once a proof-of-concept phase is completed.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

+Testing commit/push.

 ## Download required packages ##